 GeneCards Summary for MCTS1 Gene

-MCTS1 (Malignant T Cell Amplified Sequence 1) is a Protein Coding gene.
-Diseases associated with MCTS1 include erythrocyte lactate transporter defect and hyperinsulinemic hypoglycemia, familial, 7.
-GO annotations related to this gene include RNA binding and translation initiation factor activity.
+MCTS1 (MCTS1 Re-Initiation And Release Factor) is a Protein Coding gene.
+Diseases associated with MCTS1 include Lymphoma.
+Gene Ontology (GO) annotations related to this gene include RNA binding and translation initiation factor activity.
 An important paralog of this gene is MCTS2P.